FluuFlaaT/FluuFlaaT/readme.md

 ## What am I discovering now
 - How to use Linux & task automations (especially on Arch Linux & KDE Plasma)
 - How OS kernel works
+- How neural network, ResNet, Conv layer and etc. work and which fields can be advanced with the help of nn.

 ## Now Learning
 - Natural Language: English, Japanese